 ACTION: Shane to lead appropriate “thank you” for the c8 grounds work volunteers.
-John Reynolds happy to host them!
+John Reynolds happy to host them.

 2000 BC, Commercial, Foundation & Community WG Updates

 Operationally it is difficult to finalise plans for match day while guidelines are still tbc, various contingency options have to be explored.
 The pre-order drinks app company has gone out of business since the last time it was used so alternatives being sought.
 The young match day volunteer team is ready to go.